 If you are coming to the Azores, chances are you’ll most likely be at least spending a few days on the largest island, São Miguel.

 For the week I was there, I stayed at 4-star VIP Executive Azores Hotel.
 This is the largest hotel on the island and includes all the comforts of home.
 There is an excellent gym, an interior swimming pool, squash court, bar, free covered private parking, a beauty salon with hairdresser, and Wireless Internet service.
 With a great view of the town and ocean and surrounding landscape, VIP Executive Azores is a 10-minute walk into town.

-If neither of the options above sound right for you, I’ve created a list of pre-selected hotels, villas, and guesthouses in São Miguel.
-The list only includes rooms with wifi and with good-to-excellent reviews, you can’t go wrong with these!
+Need more options?
+No problem.
+Here is a list of pre-selected hotels, villas, and guesthouses in São Miguel with excellent ratings.
+The list only includes rooms with wifi and top reviews, so you can’t go wrong!

-- Are coming from the United States or Europe
+- Are travelling from Europe or the United States.

 - Ponta Delgada Walking Tour